AppliNH/me-portfolio/content/english/about.md

         \- **Architecture, design and implementation** of a complete solution involving an Outlook add-in that allows to to interact with the ERP remotely

         \- **Configuration and development** (from scratch) of a complete Jennkins CI/CD (Cloud + onPremise)
+  entrepreneurship_exp_list:
+    - name: Project Leader & Solution Architect (Consultant)
+      company: Primitivo
+      duration: September 2022 - September 2023
+      intro: |-
+        Architect and Project Manager for Hara on a CRM project intended for non-profits, leading a team of 3 developers.
+      content: |-
+        \-**Led product developmen**t by conducting business, marketing, and functional analysis to define the roadmap.

+        \- **Established tech golden paths and built a dev-friendly platform** accelerating TTM while ensuring a secure and reliable solution.

+        \- **Mentored junior developers on software engineering principles** (DDD, TDD, SOLID, CI/CD), which elevated the overall quality of backend services.

+        \- **Designed a cost-effective and reliable AWS infrastructure** using React, Node.js, MongoDB, Docker, and Kubernetes.

+    - name: "Solution Architect (Web, Mobile & Ops Consultant)"
+      company: "Primitivo"
+      duration: August 2021 - March 2022
+      intro: |-
+        Responsible for both Dev & Ops strategy to improve products’ (web & mobile) reliability in terms of availability, costs and maintainability.
+      content: |-
+        \- **Improved performance and maintainability** of a legacy Ruby on Rails app with TDD and Hexagonal Architecture.

+        \- **Led the migration** from native Android & iOS apps to a unified Flutter codebase, **speeding up releases**.

+        \- **Prototyped cloud deployment strategies** with automated CI/CD, improving deployments efficiency and reliability.

+        \- **Modernized infrastructure management** using Ansible, Terraform, and Packer for better consistency.

+    # experience item loop
+    - name : "Co-Founder & CTO"
+      company : "Primitivo"
+      duration : "2019-2021"
+      intro: |-
+        Project manager & FullStack developer on various application projects, targeting students and bars in Strasbourg. content : |-
+        \- **Led the products development with a tailored methodology**, and a roadmap aligned with customer needs, **that allowed us to ship 3 products into beta phase in less than 6 months**.

+        \- **Actively participated in software design and implementation decisions** to ensure code’s approachability and fasten releases lifecycle.

+        \- **Designed and maintained the developer platform** to allow to safely develop, test and ship features.

+        \- **Designed a cost optimized AWS architecture** while taking into account scale-in to ensure the best reliability at the lowest cost.

 ########################### Studies ##############################
 studies: